 Route one is a three-year honours degree in community justice and a Vocational Qualification Diploma in Probation Practice Level 5 (VQ5).
 To gain access to this route, the Vocational Qualification Diploma in Probation Practice Level 3 (VQ3) must be obtained whilst working as a PSO.
 Whilst studying for the honours degree, applicants must gain competence for the VQ5.
 Training is a mixture of academic and practical work.
 A significant part of the training is the management of a caseload of offenders whilst under the supervision management of a senior probation officer.
 Academic input is delivered by distance learning, as well as regular workshops.

-For route two, you need to complete the work-based Graduate Diploma in Community Justice and the VQ5.
+Route two is the completion of the work-based Graduate Diploma in Community Justice and the VQ5.
 This route is open to graduates with an honours degree or a joint/combined honours degree that includes a minimum of 50% of one of the following degree subjects:

 This route usually takes around 15 months to complete.
-Selection criteria are determined by local probation trusts in partnership with a designated higher education (HE) provider and focus on your ability to successfully complete the Graduate Diploma within the 15 months.
+Selection criteria are determined by local probation trusts in partnership with a designated higher education (HE) provider and focus on the ability to successfully complete the Graduate Diploma within the 15 months.

 In Scotland, probation officers are known as criminal justice social workers.
 Entry is via a four-year honours degree in social work approved by the Scottish Social Services Council .
 A two-year postgraduate scheme is available for entrants who already possess a degree in another subject.
 Candidates should have some experience in social work/care.
-For further information, contact the SSSC.

 Candidates need to show evidence of the following: